Susan Michaelis

-Susan Michaelis is a former Australian flight instructor and airline transport pilot.
+Susan Michaelis was a former Australian flight instructor and airline transport pilot.
 She is also a researcher working on the issue of contaminated air on aircraft and the health effects of exposure to heated jet engine oils and hydraulic fluids known to contaminate the breathing air supply on aircraft, often called aerotoxic syndrome.
 She is a part of the University of Stirling's Occupational and Environmental Health Research group, where she is an Honorary Sensor Research Fellow.

 Early life and education

 Michaelis was born in Melbourne, Australia, and attended Lauriston Girls' School.
 In 1986, she received her Bachelor of Business (Marketing) from the Chisholm Institute of Technology before moving on to train as an airline pilot.

 Michaelis obtained a Ph.D. in Safety Science in 2010 from the University of New South Wales.
 Her thesis addressed health and flight safety implications of exposure to aircraft contaminated air.

 In 2016, she qualified as an air accident investigator and obtained an MSc at Cranfield University in "Air Safety and Accident Investigation".
 Her thesis addressed how oil leaks past seals in turbine engines.

 Michaelis also holds National Examination Board in Occupational Safety and Health and COSHH qualifications in health and safety and the use of hazardous substances.

 In 1999, along with Ansett Australia flight attendant, Judy Cullinane, she helped initiate the 1999 Australian Senate Rural and Regional Affairs and Transport References Committee inquiry into contaminated air on aircraft.

 Michaelis has completed two half ironman triathlon events.